Leon Pendarvis

-Leroy Leon Pendarvis (born 1945) is an American session musician.
-He plays keyboards and is a background vocalist.
-He is also an occasional guitarist.
+Leroy Leon Pendarvis, Jr. (born 1945) is an American session musician and keyboardist best known for his association with the Saturday Night Live Band, where he has served as its pianist, organist, Musical Director and Conductor since 1980.
+He is also a backing vocalist and an occasional guitarist.

 Early life

-The son of a first-grade primary school teacher, Pendarvis grew up in South Carolina.
-In addition to teaching, his mother was also pianist at their church.
-She also gave piano lessons to make extra money.
-The young Pendarvis graduated from climbing up on the bench to hit the keys to being taught by his mother.
+The son of a second-grade primary school teacher and a school principal, Pendarvis grew up in North Augusta, South Carolina.
+His father was a deacon at the church and his mother, in addition to teaching, was also pianist at their church.
+The young Leon graduated from climbing up on the piano bench to hit the keys to being taught by his mother.
 He also learned to play trumpet and saxophone.
 He also was a bass player when he came to New York.

 Personal life

-Pendarvis was previously married to Janice Gadsden, whom he had known since she was 13.
-They married some time after she left her parents place and moved in with her cousin Andrew Gadsden, who was Pendarvis's roommate.
+Pendarvis attended North Carolina Central University where he met and married Emily Norman.
+They had a daughter, Emile in 1966.
+After their divorce, he moved to New York and he met and married Janice Gadsden.
+They married some time after she moved in with her cousin Andrew Gadsden, who was Pendarvis's roommate.

-He was also previously married to former Los Jovenes del Barrio singer Jillian Armsbury, who died in January 2009 from mesothelioma.
+Later, he married former Los Jovenes del Barrio singer Jillian Armsbury, who died in January 2009 from mesothelioma.

-He married a woman named Josephine Deleon in 2018.
+He married Josephine Deleon in 2018.

-Pendarvis is also a board member for the Mesothelioma Applied Research Foundation.
+Pendarvis is a board member for the Mesothelioma Applied Research Foundation.